qom-network/qom-wiki/content/docs/legendary/QOM-Network.md

 ### Reward Structure

-Each user decides how much to contribute, and rewards are calculated accordingly, distributed in **QOM Network** utility tokens.
-This token can be used to pay for services or products within the ecosystem, alongside **QL1 tokens** or external tokens.
+Each user decides how much to contribute, and rewards are calculated accordingly, distributed primarily in **QOM Network's algorithmic token**—an innovative liquidity token designed to incentivize active participation.
+These tokens can be used to pay for services or products within the ecosystem, participate in liquidity pools, or trade alongside **QL1 tokens** and external tokens.

 ### Gamified Levels

 Through a gamified mechanism, participants can achieve different levels, unlocking greater rewards, including passive income opportunities.

+## 🪙 The Algorithmic Monetary System

+**QOM Network** is powered by an innovative algorithmic liquidity token that serves as the backbone of the ecosystem's economy.
+This token represents a paradigm shift in tokenomics, designed specifically for stability, sustainability, and active participation.

+### Key Features

+**QOM Network's algorithmic token** operates with unique mechanics that distinguish it from traditional tokens:
+- **Algorithmic Issuance**: Tokens are generated to reward network participants who contribute resources
+- **Dynamic Burning**: Tokens spent on services are burned, maintaining economic balance
+- **Liquidity Pool Integration**: Designed to work seamlessly with liquidity pools for enhanced stability
+- **Gamified Interface**: Visual representation that makes token management intuitive and engaging

+### Economic Innovation

+The **algorithmic token system** creates a self-regulating economy where:
+- Network contributors are rewarded proportionally to their participation
+- Service consumption naturally balances token supply through burning mechanisms
+- Liquidity pools enhance price stability and provide passive income opportunities
+- Cross-token compatibility strengthens the entire QOM ecosystem

+*For comprehensive details on the algorithmic token mechanics, tokenomics, and implementation, see the dedicated technical white paper (publication pending).*

 ## 👽 Independent and Anonymous Internet Layer